mwalmsley/agnfinder/README.md

 You will need:
 - The catalog of galaxies and associated photometry, which Mike calls `cpz_paper_sample_week3.parquet` (csv also supported)
-- The modified/non-default sedpy filter transmission files. **Place these into the sedpy filters folder, under `[your_sedpy_install]/filters`.
+- The modified/non-default sedpy filter transmission files. **Place these into the sedpy filters folder**, under `[your_sedpy_install]/filters`.
 Mike has these under the folder `CPz_filters`.

+You might also like:
+- A precalculated hypercube of (forward model parameters, photometric observations) pairs, such as `photometry_simulation_1000000.hdf5`.

+You can find each of these files [here](https://1drv.ms/u/s!ApOZ4Ims-i3xh4RGm2IE_UtjlysdxA?e=8Ymi2H).

 ## Installation

 AGNFinder requires python-fsps, which itself requires FSPS.
 FSPS installation instructions are [here](https://github.com/cconroy20/fsps/blob/master/doc/INSTALL).
-Follow these now.
+**Follow these now**.
 Setting the $SPS_HOME environmental variable in the shell from which you run Python is crucial, or the subsequent python-fsps install will fail.

-Clone the repo.
+Clone the repo and install the required Python packages (you're using an environment manager like conda or virtualenv, right?):

-    git clone git@github.com:mwalmsley/agnfinder.git
+    git clone --single-branch --branch emulator-diagnostics git@github.com:mwalmsley/agnfinder.git

-From one directory level above (your current directory, by default), run

     pip install -r agnfinder/requirements.txt

 Note that requirements.txt will install several packages directly from git.
 See requirements.txt.